“Educating Mind and Spirit through Reasoned Scholarship”

 Spirited public discussions in the past between Dr. Caputo and Dr. Scott have provided deep insights into issues relating to God, and we greatly anticipate their bringing this remarkable “mind show” to Solvang’s Farstrup-Mortensen Lecture Series.

 Dr. Jarmo Tarkki’s article “The Seminar on God and the Human Future” in The Fourth R, July-August 2015 issue, points out the joys and pains of incomprehensible philosophy and how we should challenge incomprehensible thoughts—and spice it up with a hefty dose of humor.
-You can read how Dr. Tarkki confronted Dr. Caputo here.
+You can read how Dr. Tarkki sparred with Dr. Caputo here.

 Prepare for Unbelievable God?